AnnaMariaPigliaru/Chocolate_Company_Sales_Dashboard/README.md

 ## Project Background
 The Sales Manager of a fictituous chocolate company has requested for a dashboard which offers users the opportunity to:

-- Track monthly sales revenue, profit, cost  for year 2023
+- Track monthly sales revenue, profit and total cost for year 2023